-Welcome to the Department of Law, Leadership & Business and in particular the BA (Hons) in Business, Enterprise & Management.
+Welcome to the Department of Law, Leadership & Business which sits in the University Centre Leeds.
+In particular, welcome to the BA (Hons) in Business, Enterprise & Management.

 The department has a number of roles that are assigned to staff.
 Listed below are the team members and their key roles and research interests.